 Next, hand sew the opening shut using a blind stitch.
 This was very difficult to do precisely on the faux fur.
 It was so plush, I couldn’t tell if each stitch went all the way through!
 The great thing about putting the opening here is no one will see it!
 It will be inside the stocking so none will be wiser if your hand sewing isn’t up to par, like mine!

 Carefully work the lining into the outer fabric side.
 You will likely need to work the lining into the heel and toe to make it nicely rounded.

 Turn that cuff over, and you have finished this Christmas stocking tutorial!
 Revel in the pride of your accomplishment!
 Now go make one for every member of your family.
 Ha!

 The stockings were hung by the chimney with care,

 In hopes that St. Nicholas soon would be there;

-I am so happy with how these stockings turned out.
+I am so happy with how this Christmas stocking tutorial turned out!
 Our fireplace is now symmetrical and complete for our family, and Dan approves wholeheartedly!
 They are the thickest stockings I’ve ever seen.
-Much more substantial that anything found in the store.
+Much more substantial than anything found in the store.

 The total cost of this project was $35 for 4 stockings: $8.75 per stocking.
 Not bad at all!
 I bought 1.5 yards of both the plaid fabric and the faux fur for the lining.
 It was just the right amount too.
 I have very little waste.

-This really turned out to be a simple sewing project, so if you are a beginner, like me, you can handle it!
+This really turned out to be a simple sewing project, so if you are a beginner, like me, you can handle this Christmas stocking tutorial!

 Are you making any Christmas decor this year?
 Stockings?
 Tree skirt?
 Garland?
 Wreath?
 Do share success or failure!